eradicate-dev/eradicateShiny/inst/shiny-examples/eradication_app/progress_help.md

 losses to the population in addition to the removals are in the pipeline.
 The following models are currently available in the app.

--   `remGP`
+-   `Non-spatial removals`
     -   This model implements the catch-effort model of Gould & Pollock (1996).
 It is an aspatial model which means that removals are aggregated over all removal devices for each period.
 This means that device locations and habitat information are not used or required for this model.
 The catch and effort data are assembled from the removal histories by summing removals from each device, separately for each period.
-Effort data is calculated as the number of devices set in each period.
+Effort data can be calculated as the number of devices set or the amount of search effort expended in each period.
--   `remMN`
+-   `Spatial removals (single session)`
     -   This model implements the multinomial removal model of Haines (2018).
-Unlike remGP, device locations are required for this model and habitat information can be used to model spatial variation in initial abundance.
+Unlike the non-spatial model, device locations are required for this model and habitat information can be used to model spatial variation in initial abundance.
 Device locations are assumed to be independent
--   `remGRM`
+-   `Spatial removals with auxiliary detections (single session)`
     -   This model estimates the generalised removal model of Dorazio et al. (2005).
 However, it also has the facility to include additional monitoring data into the analysis in addition to the removal data.
-The additional monitoring data are assumed to be derived from monitoring devices set in the same general vicinity (or a subset thereof) as the removal devices.
+The additional monitoring data can be derived from any index of abundance and are assumed to be collected in the same general vicinity (or a subset thereof) as the removal devices.
 Hence, the additional monitoring data should have the same number of rows and columns as the removal data and are uploaded into the app using `detection histories` button.
         Removal devices without an associated monitoring device should hav an `NA` inserted for the appropriate row in `detection histories`.
+-   `Spatial removals (Multi session)`
+    -   This model generalises the single session removal model of Haines (2018) to multiple sessions.
+This is achieved by ‘stacking’ data from multiple sessions and including an additional variable to estimate session-specific parameters or a single trend.
+Detection probability is currently assumed to be the same for each session in the app but the model does allow session specific estimates of detection.
+This model is useful for estimating session specific abundance estimates without attempting to estimate how abundance changed (i.e. no explicit dynamic model parameters such as survival or recruitment).
+-   `Spatial presence/absence (Multi session)`
+    -   This model estimates the dynamic multi-season occupancy model of MacKenzie et al. (2003) and only requires recording of presence/absence data at each spatial location.
+However, the model can also accept count data as input and will truncate this internally to presence/absence data.
+This model generates estimates of the ‘occupancy’ probability for each site and will be most useful towards the final stages of the eradication program.
+In the final stages when eradication appears likely, abundance becomes less important and focus shifts to the proportion of the region occupied.
+The model is dynamic and generates estimates of the ‘extinction’ and ‘colonisation’ rate.
+        However, at present the apps assume that these are constant and do not vary by session.
+Future verison of the app will allow explicit models for the colonisation and extinction parameters.

 ### Inputs